scuzzydude/asimov/asimov.md

 Corporations are optimized for profit.
 There's a difference, and it impacts every profit driven enterprise.

 Take Tesla, the car company.
 It would be fair to say Tesla is one of the most sustainable companies out there.
-Electric cars reduce our dependence on oil, and through the electrical grid, we can generate power more cleanly and more efficiently.
+Electric cars reduce our dependence on oil, and through the electrical grid, we can generate power more cleanly and efficiently.
 A worthy objective in a sustainable world.

 It's not the most sustainable solution.
 The most sustainable solution is driving less and taking public transportation more. *"Tesla's mission is to accelerate the world's transition to sustainable energy."* [^56] Replacing gasoline powered automobiles with electrically powered vehicles is a leap forward in accelerating the transition to sustainable energy.
 In parts of the world where people love and can afford cars -- The United States and Texas especially -- this might be the only practical way for a profit driven organization to fulfil this mission.